-One Of The Most Incredible And Rare Early Samurai Swords We Have Ever Seen The Great Sword Nagamaki, From The Collection of Likely The World's Greatest Authority and Author On Japanese Polearms & Their Use
+Just Returned From Artisan Blade Cleaning & Conservation The Most Incredible Rare Early Samurai Sword Ever To Be Seen The Great Sword Nagamaki, From The Collection of Likely The World's Greatest Authority & Author, Japanese Polearms & Their Use

 What a magnificent beauty!
-The Great Nagamaki that crosses the divide between the fearsome naganata, and the no-dachi.
+The Great Nagamaki sword that crosses the divide between the fearsome naganata long pole-arm and the no-dachi great sword.

 It is a joy to acquire this monumental and incredibly rare example of ancient samurai arms, even if just for a brief while.
-It is in the process of being conserved for the next 500 years, and once completed it will be photographed in all its magnificence.
-We show it in the gallery as is prior to its completion.
+We show it in the gallery now after the intense conservation’s completion.
 The original Edo period koshirae fittings will be relatively left untouched as they are already in great condition, with light artistic 風が吹いている (kaze ga fuite iru) ‘the wind is blowing’ decor.
 Which may be a symbolic representational name of the sword, such as 山颪 yamaoroshi, ‘wind blowing down from a mountain’

 We also show in the gallery early Japanese woodblock prints of similar examples used by great figures of samurai history.